 He is currently a consultant for the M.L.B.
 Arizona Diamondbacks, Athletes Performance International and the Boston Sports Medicine and Performance Group.
 He regularly updates his blog at craigliebenson.com.

-You'll also enjoy their other conversations, A Dialogue on Function and Hat Tip to Professor Janda.
+You'll also enjoy their other conversations, A Dialog on Function and Hat Tip to Professor Janda.